Ford Motor, SK Innovation announce EV battery joint venture in N. America

 SK Innovation’s head of battery marketing division, Yoosuk Kim, also said the company plans to make batteries for other vehicle programs across various U.S. locations in the future.

-Talks around the joint venture picked up speed last month after SK Innovation agreed to pay $1.8 billion to LG Energy Solution, a wholly owned subsidiary of LG Chem Ltd (051910.KS), to settle LG's accusations of trade theft by its rival, a source previously told Reuters. read more
+Talks around the joint venture picked up speed last month after SK Innovation agreed to pay $1.8 billion to LG Energy Solution, a wholly owned subsidiary of LG Chem Ltd, to settle LG’s accusations of trade theft by its rival, a source previously told Reuters.

 The United Auto Workers, which represents Ford’s U.S. hourly workers, said on Thursday the automaker has a “moral obligation” to make sure the battery plant jobs are good-paying union jobs.
 Drake said that will be determined by the joint venture.